LLNL/shroud/docs/types.rst

         TUT_SHROUD_memory_destructor(&data->cxx); // delete data->cxx.addr
     }

-.. note:: The three steps of call, allocate, copy could be replaced by using
+.. note:: The three steps of call, allocate, copy could be replaced
-          the *futher interoperability with C* features of Fortran 2018 (a.k.a TS 29113).
-However, not all compilers currently support that feature.
-          The current implementation works with Fortran 2003.
+          with a single call by using the *futher interoperability with C* features of Fortran 2018 (a.k.a TS 29113).
+This feature allows Fortran ``ALLOCATABLE`` variables to be allocated by C. However, not all compilers currently support that feature.
+The current Shroud implementation works with Fortran 2003.

 Python